syedzeeshan7244/springboot-playground/03 - Spring IOC(Inversion of control)/README.md

 Manages the lifecycle of beans (singleton, prototype, etc.).

-👉 In short:
-IoC = Giving control of object creation and dependency management to the Spring Container instead of doing it manually in your code.
+👉 In short:IoC = Giving control of object creation and dependency management to the Spring Container instead of doing it manually in your code.

+🚀 Benefits of IoC

+* Loose coupling → classes depend on abstractions, not implementations.
+* Easier testing → you can inject mock objects.
+* Better maintainability → easy to replace or upgrade components.
+* Centralized configuration → dependencies managed in one place.